 What we have seen so far gives quite a low-level view of the program state.
 In practice many programmers provide clients with an abstract view of the program state and allow access to the state via some abstract interface.
-Parnas [55] first described the principles of information hiding and abstraction, showing that without it seemingly independent program components could become tied together.
-Hoare provided a logic for data abstraction [39] that used abstraction functions to hide internal implementation details from the client.
-These ideas were later developed further by Liskov [47] and Guttag [37] to provide what we know know as abstract datatypes.
-In 2002 Reynolds informally introduced abstract predicates to separation logic [63] to provide a mechanism for abstracting program specifications.
-Later, in 2005, Parkinson and Bierman gave a formal treatment of abstract predicates in separation logic [54] combing the ideas of abstract datatypes and abstraction functions into a single definition.
+Parnas [62] first described the principles of information hiding and abstraction, showing that without it seemingly independent program components could become tied together.
+Hoare provided a logic for data abstraction [43] that used abstraction functions to hide internal implementation details from the client.
+These ideas were later developed further by Liskov [51] and Guttag [41] to provide what we now know as abstract datatypes.
+In 1998 Reddy formally defined abstract predicates and showed their application in reasoning about abstract datatypes in Agol-like languages.
+In 2002 Reynolds informally introduced predicates to separation logic [70] to provide a mechanism for abstracting program specifications.
+Later, in 2005, Parkinson and Bierman gave a formal treatment of abstract predicates in separation logic [61] combing the ideas of abstract datatypes and abstraction functions into a single definition.